m0tral/MiWatchEmulator/README.md

 ## Additional commands
 ### Set a desired system language

-It has CN by default, I switchded images on EN,
+It has CN by default, I switchded all images on EN,
 once switched it say stored forever, setprop command use internal Key/Value storage
 ```
 adb shell setprop persist.locale ru_RU